Is My Car Totaled If My Airbags Deploy?

-Although the types of impacts that can deploy a car’s airbags tend to be serious, the airbags alone do not determine whether your vehicle can be written off.
-In reality, a car can only be declared as totaled after an accident if it exceeds the state’s total loss threshold.
+Although the types of impacts that can deploy a car’s airbags tend to be serious, the airbags alone do not determine whether your vehicle will be written off.
+In reality, a car can only be declared as totaled after an accident if it exceeds the state’s “total loss threshold.”

 In Wisconsin, the total loss threshold for a typical passenger vehicle is 70% of its fair market value.
 For example, suppose your car’s fair market value at the time of the accident was $8,500.
-If the total cost of repairs needed exceeds $5,950, it meets the state’s definition of a salvage vehicle and is therefore declared totaled.
+If the total cost of repairs needed exceeds $5,950, it can therefore be declared totaled.

 Repair costs include the parts and labor necessary to restore the car to a road-worthy and presentable condition, from bodywork repair to a new paint job.
 The best way to obtain a fair estimation of your car’s repair costs is to request a quote from a local, reputable body shop.

 How Do Airbags Factor into My Car’s Damage Costs?

 Although airbags are vital safety devices credited with saving over 50,000 lives between 1987 to 2017 (the latest year for which data is available), their primary limitation is their single-use nature.
 Once deployed, a car’s airbag systems cannot be reused and must be replaced.

 Wisconsin law enforces this; it is illegal to sell, refurbish or reinstall a previously-deployed airbag per Wisconsin Statute 347.475.